zachpmanson/notes/notes/Notes/Networks/Internet/Email.md

 Ben won't get all 6 months of emails properly, both of the options will only send Ben 1 email.
 But fear not, my email client of choice injects a quote of the message it is a reply to, and April's client does the same thing, so the message Ben gets will contain 6 months worth of nested quoted emails which he can read in reverse order to catch up to the conversation.
 This is a bit annoying in format, but more importantly it's fragile.

-The quoted section is just a convention, every email client does it slightly differently, and it's exposed in the email editor UI so I could alter the quoted text[^annotations] and Ben would be none the wiser.
+The quoted section is just a convention, every email client does it slightly differently, and it's exposed in the email editor UI so I could alter the quoted text[^annotations] while Ben would be none the wiser.
 If I deleted the quoted text in an email to April 2 months ago[^partial-quoting], then that would break the quoting chain for all future emails and Ben would not see any messages before that deletion, and wouldn't know there were any older than 2 months.

 This problem is more or less exactly the same problems you would run into on paper.
 April and I send letters for 6 months, I want to get Ben's thoughts so I need to send him a copy of every letter April and I have sent on the subject.
 I could alter the emails and Ben wouldn't know, or I could send him a subset of the chain and he wouldn't know.
 He just has to trust that I'm sharing everything he needs.
 The only difference is email clients add quotes automatically-ish, which automates me walking around my house finding all the letters in the thread and making photocopies.